-The Company has substantially complied with the provisions of its Manual on Corporate Governance which was adopted in August 30, 2002 and amended in 2011 and 2014.
-On August 19, 2016, the Board in its regular meeting amended the Manual on Corporate Governance to conform to the reduction in the number of directors from ten (10) to eight (8), as stated in its amended Articles of Incorporation and By-Laws.
+The Company has substantially complied with the provisions of its Manual on Corporate Governance which was adopted in August 30, 2002 amended for various years.
+On April 27, 2017, the Board in its regular meeting amended the Manual on Corporate Governance in substantial compliance to the provisions of the Memorandum Circular No. 19 series of 2016 or the Code of Corporate Governance for Publicly Listed Companies.

 The Company commits to the principles and best practices of good corporate governance to attain its goals and objectives.
-Its principal officers and directors have attended Corporate Governance seminars and orientations in compliance with the provisions of its Manual of Corporate Governance and provisions of the SEC Memorandum Circular No. 20 series of 2013.
-The seminars were given by accredited providers such as the Center for Global Best Practices (CGBP), Opportunities, Assessment and Management (ROAM) and SGV.
+Its principal officers and directors have attended Corporate Governance seminars and orientations in compliance with the provisions of its Manual of Corporate Governance and provisions of the SEC Memorandum Circular No. 19 series of 2016.
+The seminars were given by accredited providers such as the Center for Global Best Practices (CGBP), Risks, Opportunities, Assessment and Management (ROAM) and SGV.

-The Company has not deviated from its Manual since the time of the self-rating process previously conducted and reported to the Securities and Exchange Commission on July 31, 2003.
-Formulation of the evaluation system to determine level of compliance of the Board and top level management is in progress.
+The Company has not deviated from its Manual.
+An evaluation system is being formulated to determine level of compliance of the Board and top level management.